-About 13 students graduated with a degree in urban & regional planning from 1 different programs offered in Indiana.
+About 12 students graduated with a degree in Urban & Regional Planning from 1 different programs offered in Indiana.

-For reference, the average cost of an urban & regional planning degree across the country is $145,437.
+For reference, the average cost of an Urban & Regional Planning degree across the country is $155,295.

 Ball State University is a good option for students pursuing an Urban & Regional Planning degree.
 In addition to its bachelor's programs, Ball State University offers graduate degrees in Urban Planning.
-Situated in Muncie, Indiana, this university is ideal for learners who flourish in a city atmosphere.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 Only 37.0% of college students graduate on time.
 Ball State is way ahead of the pack on that mark with 44.7% of students finishing on time.
 81.0% of first years return for their 2nd year.
 The scorecard offers a fantastic review of Ball State University.